Joãozinho (footballer, born 1989): Club career

 Born in Lisbon, Joãozinho finished his development in the area with C.D.
 Olivais e Moscavide.
 His first years as a senior were spent with that club and neighbouring C.D.
 Mafra, always in the third division.

 Joãozinho moved straight to the Primeira Liga in the summer of 2011 after signing with S.C.
 Beira-Mar, initially on loan.
 He made his debut in the competition on 14 August, coming on as a second-half substitute in a 0–0 away draw against C.S.
 Marítimo.
 He finished the season with 26 appearances (24 starts), helping his team to finish 12th and thus avoid relegation.

 On 15 December 2012, Joãozinho scored his first goal in the Portuguese top flight, closing the 3–1 home win over Rio Ave FC.
 He was loaned to Sporting CP the following 21 January, with the option to make the move permanent for €1 million in June.
 This did not come to fruition, and he agreed to a five-year contract at S.C.
 Braga, being sparingly played until the departure of Elderson Echiéjilé to AS Monaco FC.

 On 22 July 2014, Joãozinho joined FC Sheriff Tiraspol from Moldova on a year-long loan deal.
 After only six weeks, he left for Romanian side FC Astra Giurgiu also on loan.

 For the 2015–16 campaign, still owned by Braga, Joãzinho signed with C.F.
 União.
-In the following off-season, he agreed to a permanent two-year contract at K.V.
-Kortrijk from the Belgian Pro League.
+In the following off-season, he agreed to a permanent two-year contract at KV Kortrijk from the Belgian Pro League.

 Joãozinho returned to Portugal and its top tier on 6 June 2017, with the free agent joining C.D.
 Tondela on a two-year deal.
 In January 2020, following a very brief spell in the Cypriot First Division, he moved to G.D.
 Estoril Praia.

 On 2 August 2023, aged 34, Joãozinho returned to the Liga Portugal 2 by signing for S.C.U.
 Torreense.